Hong Kong protesters are getting tattoos

 These icons have taken on new significance in the Hong Kong protests -- and now, a number of demonstrators are getting them inked onto their bodies.

 The pro-democracy movement, which is heading towards its 12th consecutive weekend, has inspired a wave of protest art.
-Posters, banners and fliers have offered protesters a way to spread their message, appeal to international audiences and satirize the embattled government and police force.
+Posters, banners and flyers have offered protesters a way to spread their message, appeal to international audiences and satirize the embattled government and police force.

 Tattoos are the next step, illustrating the demonstrators' creativity and dogged commitment to the movement.
 While last weekend's protests were largely peaceful, violence over the past two months has escalated on both sides.